superfliege/azure-docs.de-de/articles/cognitive-services/Content-Moderator/Review-Tool-User-Guide/connectors.md

 ---
-title: Herstellen der Verbindung mit anderen Diensten beim Moderieren von Inhalt – Content Moderator
+title: Connect to other services while moderating content - Content Moderator
 titlesuffix: Azure Cognitive Services
-description: Erfahren Sie, wie Sie mithilfe von Connectors auf andere APIs für Ihre Content Moderator-Workflows zugreifen können.
+description: Learn how to access other APIs for your Content Moderator workflows by using connectors.
 services: cognitive-services
 author: sanjeev3
 manager: mikemcca